0xdefh/0xdefh.github.io/_tabs/services.md

 The Services provide detailed reports on:

-o	Provide detailed reports on fraud, scams, and phishing attempts to verify legitimacy. o	Identify threat actors responsible for attacks, including potential insider threats and unethical competitors. o	Gather targeted intelligence based on specific client requests.
+*	Provide detailed reports on fraud, scams, and phishing attempts to verify legitimacy.
+*	Identify threat actors responsible for attacks, including potential insider threats and unethical competitors.
+*	Gather targeted intelligence based on specific client requests.

 ### 2. Threat Actor Monitoring & Tracking

 We offer continuous monitoring and tracking of:

-o	Continuously monitor keywords relevant to our clients. o	Track threat actor tactics and activities. o	Monitor data leaks and compromised web content. o	Analyze social media content using our custom crawler. o	Detect phishing sites and scams targeting our clients.
+*	Continuously monitor keywords relevant to our clients.
+*	Track threat actor tactics and activities.
+*	Monitor data leaks and compromised web content.
+*	Analyze social media content using our custom crawler.
+*	Detect phishing sites and scams targeting our clients.

 ## Contact Us